ashwingonsalves/cypress-browserstack/README.md

 * In order to run the sample test on BrowserStack you need to update the file browserstack.json with your username and access key.

 ## Running the test
-Run Cypress + Cucumber sample test locally on your machine:
+Run Cypress sample test locally on your machine:

 * Select Chrome, Firefox or Microsoft Edge browser
 ```bash